3142. Check if Grid Satisfies Conditions

 Description

-.
-You need to check if each cell grid[i][j]
+You are given a 2D matrix grid of size m x n.
+You need to check if each cell grid[i][j] is:

 - Equal to the cell below it, i.e.

-(if it exists). - Different from the cell to its right, i.e.
+grid[i][j] == grid[i + 1][j](if it exists). - Different from the cell to its right, i.e.

-grid[i][j] != grid[i][j + 1]
+grid[i][j] != grid[i][j + 1](if it exists).

 Example 1: